bnaikwad88/Automatic-Data-Collection-Storage-Lambda/README.md

 Overall, the function should be able to run indefinitely and continue to fetch and store the data on a regular basis.

 ## Approach:
-1. Create an AWS Lambda function and configure it to be triggered by an Amazon CloudWatch Event that occurs every 15 seconds.
+1. Create an AWS Lambda function and configure it to be triggered by an Amazon CloudWatch Event that occurs every 15 seconds/ 1 minute for free tier.
 2. In the function's code, use the requests library to make a GET request to the API to fetch the data.
 3. Use a library such as psycopg2 to connect to the Amazon RDS instance and store the data in the database.
 4. Use Amazon CloudWatch to set up a monitoring alarm that will trigger when the server is unavailable.